 Base salaries are used to reward our executives for performing the core responsibilities of their positions and to provide them with a level of security with respect to a portion of their total compensation.
-The Compensation/Human Resource Committee considers compensation information sourced by SNL Financial, American Bankers Association Compensation and Benefits Survey Report, and Mercer Financial Services, as provided by our compensation consultants, when determining base salaries for our named executive officers, along with other factors, such as an executive's qualifications, experience, position responsibilities and performance in relation to established goals.
-See "Peer Group" for information on the financial institutions that make up our peers for 2018.
+The Compensation/Human Resource Committee considers compensation information sourced by S&P Capital IQ (formerly known as SNL Financial), American Bankers Association Compensation and Benefits Survey Report, Mercer US FSS: Financial Services Suite of Surveys, Compdata US Salary Surveys, and Main Data Group, as provided by our compensation consultants, when determining base salaries for our named executive officers, along with other factors, such as an executive's qualifications, experience, position responsibilities and performance in relation to established goals.
+See "Peer Group" for information on the financial institutions that make up our peers for 2021.
 The Compensation/ Human Resource Committee reviews the base salaries for our named executive officers on an annual basis.